SteveJWR/dataharmonize/README.md

 ## Running the Code
 All code required to generate the figures in the paper is included in the `R/` folder.
 Scripts are numbered sequentially according to their appearance in the manuscript.

-The National Alzheimer’s Coordinating Center (NACC) Uniform Data Set is included in the `data/` folder.
+A cleaned version of The National Alzheimer’s Coordinating Center (NACC) Uniform Data Set is included in the `data/` folder (as the output of `07_application_data_cleaning.R`) along with the crosswalk dataset.
 It is also publicly available [here](https://naccdata.org/data-collection/forms-documentation/uds-3).